Credits to Poly Haven for tree, stone, and iron textures.

 Optional Features

-As for the optional steps per operation, I relied on os.path.splitext() to get the extension per filename, in order to filter on the .png, .ma, and .txt file extensions.
+For the optional steps per operation, I relied on os.path.splitext() to extract the extension from currently selected files and str.split() on a space-delimited string from the corresponding QLineEdit widget to filter on .png, .ma, and .txt file extensions.

 def find_and_replace(files)